Study of nuclear corrections on the charged hadron fragmentation functions in a Neural Network global QCD analysis: Numerical Results

-Now we are in a position to discuss the extracted kaon FFs, both in terms of central values and uncertainty bands, in the presence of nuclear effects and high-order QCD corrections.
-In Figs.~\ref{fig:kaon-FFs_NLO} and \ref{fig:kaon-FFs_NNLO}, we present the kaon FFs for different parton species at NLO and NNLO accuracy.
-As we discussed earlier, the {\tt NNPDF3.1} proton PDFs is considered as our baseline, and the nuclear PDF sets from {\tt nNNPDF3.0}, {\tt EPPS21} and {\tt nCTEQ15WZ} are taken into account to examine the nuclear effects.
-We present both the absolute values, and the ratio to the {\tt NNPDF3.1} proton PDFs baseline as well.
-As one can see, including the nuclear PDFs changes both the shape of central values and uncertainties bands of extracted kaon FFs.
-Such changes are more pronounced for the case of gluon, $d$ and $s$ FFs, at NLO accuracy.
-For the case of gluon and $d$ FFs at NLO, the inclusion of nuclear effect not only affects the shape of central value, but also reduce uncertainty bands in respect to the {\tt NNPDF3.1} proton PDFs for most of regions of $z$.
+Now, we can proceed to discuss the extracted kaon FFs in terms of their central values and uncertainty bands, considering the inclusion of nuclear effects.
+In Figs.~\ref{fig:kaon-FFs_NLO_nNNPDF}, \ref{fig:kaon-FFs_NLO_EPPS} and \ref{fig:kaon-FFs_NLO_nCTEQ}, we present the kaon FFs for different parton species.
+As previously discussed, the nuclear PDF sets from {\tt nNNPDF3.0}, {\tt EPPS21}, and {\tt nCTEQ15WZ} are considered to investigate the nuclear effects in the extracted kaon FFs.
+We present both the absolute values of the extracted kaon FFs and their ratios to the corresponding proton PDFs baseline.
+Overall, it is evident that incorporating the nuclear PDFs brings slight changes in both the shape of the central values and the uncertainty bands of the extracted kaon FFs.
+For the case of {\tt nNNPDF3.0}, as can be seen from Fig.~\ref{fig:kaon-FFs_NLO_nNNPDF}, such changes are more pronounced for the gluon, $d$, and $s$ FFs.

-For the case of $\bar{s}$, $c^+$ and $b^+$ the results are almost similar, however, reduction in the uncertainties can be seen for medium value of $z$ for the $\bar{s}$, small value of $z$ for the $c^+$ and large value of $z$ for the $b^+$ after the inclusion of the nuclear PDFs.
-For the case of $s$ and $u$, slight changes on both shape and uncertainties bands can be seen, and the inclusion of {\tt EPPS21} and {\tt nCTEQ15WZ} decreases the bands slightly, however, the {\tt nNNPDF3.0} nuclear PDFs increase the error bands in most regions of $z$.

-For almost all parton species, the smallest error bands are achieved using the {\tt nCTEQ15WZ} nuclear PDFs in different region of $z$, which is more highlighted for the gluon, $d$, $c^+$, $s$ and $u$ FFs.

-The same findings as we discussed for the case of NLO, also hold for the NNLO results presented in Fig.~\ref{fig:kaon-FFs_NNLO}.
-As can be seen, in terms of central values, the nuclear effects mostly affected the gluon, $d$ and $s$ FFs.
-The most noticeable changes for $u$ and $\bar{s}$ can be seen from medium to large $z$ region.
-The behavior of central value of $c^+$ are almost the same with proton PDFs and nuclear PDFs in the whole region of $z$.
-The nuclear corrections also make change on $b^+$ FF at medium and large region of $z$.
-However, in terms of uncertainty bands, one can see that, the bands are reduced, and more importantly significant reduction for most of regions of $z$ for gluon, $d$, $s$ and $u$ FFs and just for small values of $z$ for $\bar{s}$ and $b^+$ FFs can be observed.
-However, there is not any impressive changes at error bands for $c^+$ FFs after considering the nuclear corrections.
+In the context of $d$-quark FFs, the incorporation of nuclear effects not only influences the shape of the central values but also results in a narrowing of the uncertainty bands when compared to the {\tt nNNPDF3.0-p} proton PDFs across the majority of $z$ regions.
+Conversely, for gluon FFs, the inclusion of nuclear effects slightly widens the uncertainty bands.
+In the case of $s$-quarks, a small reduction in uncertainty is observed, particularly in the transition from medium to small values of $z$.
+Furthermore, the reduction in uncertainty for $u$-quarks is more pronounced in the smaller $z$ region.
+For the $\bar{s}$, $c^+$, and $b^+$ FFs, the results are generally similar, with the inclusion of nuclear effects leading to reductions in uncertainties for large regions of $z$ for the $b^+$ FF.